mussieh/Dart-Bootcamp/README.md

 # Dart-Bootcamp
 Dart programming language solutions to Angela's 100 Days of Code in Python [Udemy Bootcamp](https://www.udemy.com/course/100-days-of-code/)

-Note: Only a few sections are included namely beginner sections (1 - 14) and intermediate sections (15, 16, 17).
+Note: Only a few sections are included namely beginner sections (1 - 14) and intermediate section 15.
 This repo only contains the sections for building essential knowledge of Dart to an intermediate level.

 [Dart 2.18.6](https://api.dart.dev/stable/2.18.6/index.html) stable is used for all exercises and projects.